callum-hart/immutable-styles/docs.md

 **Solution**

-- To counter this Immutable Styles treats `foo` and `bar` as exact values - the generated CSS for this example is:
+- To counter this Immutable Styles treats `foo` and `bar` as distinct values - the generated CSS for this example is:

 ```css
 p[class="foo"] {